Cluster A. Bible

 The nature of the course is such that the process of theological reflection is embedded in the student’s development in content, competency, character and context throughout the studies, thus, students will do the reflections in relation to the praxis and knowledge gained through the praxis courses and the content-oriented courses.

-This introductory course has no prerequisites.
+This introductory course has no prerequisites and can only be taken once.
 Students are encouraged to take a Theological Reflection praxis course shortly after taking this course, possibly in the same academic year.

 MIN291 Theological Reflection on Life and Ministry